 Who will be the easement holder?

-MN Board of Water and Soil Resources (BWSR)
+The state of Minnesota through the MN Board of Water and Soil Resources (BWSR) RIM Reserve Program.

 What is the anticipated number of easements (range is fine) you plan to accomplish with this appropriation?